benwzj/benwzj.github.io/_posts/2021-06-12-Asynchronous-js.md

 ---

 JavaScript is a single thread language.
-It use **event loop** to build Asynchronous programming.
+It use **Event Loop** to build Asynchronous programming.
-Callbacks used to be the main way asynchronous functions were implemented in JavaScript.
-Now Promise is the main one.
+So you can said Event Loop is the core for Asynchronous Programming.
+Python use the similar way to implement Asynchronous.

-Check another blogs for callback and promise concepts.
+[Callbacks](/blog/2021/callback-js/) used to be the main way asynchronous functions were implemented in JavaScript.
+Now [Promise](/blog/2021/promise-js/) is the main one.

 ## async/await